 Lucretius “Lucky” Flickerman: The host of the 10th Hunger Games is a “clownish” weatherman with an uncooperative, mangy parrot for his sidekick.
 There’s likely no significance to him sharing a first name with the Roman philosopher known for espousing the materialist tenets of Epicureanism, but surely he is a relative of Caesar Flickerman, who hosts the Hunger Games during Katniss’ era.
 Perhaps Lucky is Caesar’s father?
 Show business must run in that family, or perhaps in the Capitol, professions are determined more by birth than by merit or affinity.

 Lucy Gray Baird: At least one name in The Ballad of Songbirds and Snakes resonates with the themes of both the novel and the Hunger Games trilogy.
 A member of the Covey—a group of traveling musical performers whose collective name refers to a flock of birds—Lucy, we are told, is named after the title character in a poem by William Wordsworth, and her last name is an alternate, Gaelic form of bard, the term for a singer or poet.
 “Lucy Gray” was published in a collection, Lyrical Ballads, that contained work by both Wordsworth and his close friend Samuel Taylor Coleridge.
-Hugely influential, Lyrical Ballads helped turn English literature away from classical modes and forms derived from Greek and Latin poetry and toward the rural folk culture of the British Isles, particularly ballads.
+Hugely influential, Lyrical Ballads helped turn English literature away from classical modes and forms derived from Greek and Latin poetry and towards the rural folk culture of the British Isles, particularly ballads.
 In his introduction to the collection, Wordsworth denounced the artificial “gaudiness and inane phraseology” of the time in favor of simpler, more sincere verse in which readers could find “a natural delineation of human passions, human characters, and human incidents.”
 The belief that working-class people in the countryside of the districts (songbirds) are more authentic and virtuous than the fancy, devious city dwellers (snakes) is a pervasive idea in the Hunger Games books.

 Finally, surely some of Collins’ character names are motivated by pure, Dickensian fun.
 The moniker for fashion designer Fabricia Whatnot makes a worthy follow-up to the frivolity of Effie Trinket, and the classical references in Crispus Demigloss seem less material than the fact that it’s the simply perfect name for a history teacher at a tony private school.